- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 The XSound 3 is the Lexus to the XSound 2.1 Toyota.
 While the 2.1 is solid and affordable, the 3 is powerful and luxurious.

 A maximum volume of 125dB AKA air horn will keep you hearing your music clearly in any conditions.
+For all different types of music and audio.

 At 9.9mm thick, these incredibly thin 45mm speakers won’t rub against your ears.
 That means a less distracted ride and a more relaxing beer when you’re finished for the day.